-Catherine Jarnevich is an Ecologist at the Fort Collins Science Center.
+Catherine Jarnevich is a Research Ecologist at the Fort Collins Science Center.

 Catherine began working for the USGS while obtaining her doctorate in ecology in 2000.
 She gained skills in integrating disparate datasets of species’ location data and using these to generate spatially explicit models of species occurrence and abundance.
 Since that time she has developed a research program through the USGS Resource for Advanced Modeling to assist multiple agencies and groups with species distributions, focusing on invasive species.
 Catherine’s current research involves the application of habitat suitability models to answer different applied research and management questions for various species across a range of taxa and spatial scales.
 She has also been working with spatially explicit state and transition modeling to inform efficient landscape scale invasive plant management.